-The leaves range in color from grayish-green to brown and patterned with spots.
+The leaves range in color from grayish-green to brown and are patterned with spots.

 The living rock succulent produces new leaf-pair annually and absorbs its old leaves.

 Pleiospilos should never have more than four new pair of leaves at a time.

-If the split rock produces more than four new leaves, it means you are watering too much.
+If the split rock produces more than four new leaves, you are watering too much.

 Flowering & Fragrance

 Split Rock Plant blooms in the springtime after a winter dormancy period.

 Flowers are usually orange or yellow.
 Occasionally a plant will produce a pink or white blossom.